tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Computing.md

 Everything runs in cloud.
 Allows to build new application or move existing one to cloud.
 The different levels of services ranging from low to high.
+The level of service has different requirements on your management, architecting and infra.

+### On-Premises DeploymentDe